pOob2d/Aura4/README.md

 Aura
 Phase 1
-• Shall set-up the Raspberry Pi and configure it for the project o shall instal the Raspbian OS o shall enamble SPI and I2C I/O o shall install and setup the SW tools
+• Shall set-up the Raspberry Pi and configure it for the project o shall install the Raspbian OS o shall enamble SPI and I2C I/O o shall install and setup the SW tools
 • Shall demonstrate basic understanding of Python coding